Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Effects of distortion: distorted octahdera

-where $\delta t_{\alpha}$ and $\delta t_{b,c}$ are some combinations of different $\delta t_i$.
-A full form of the spin model including $J K \Gamma \Gamma^\prime A_c$ to leading order in ${\delta t_i}$ as well as $e_{\rm g}$ contributions are listed in Table \ref{tab:allspinmodelterms} in the Appendix.
-Note that both Heisenberg and Kitaev interactions are renormalized by the distortion, but Heisenberg has a linear term in $\delta t$, while Kitaev does not.
+where $\alpha, \beta, (\gamma)$ refers to the $\gamma$ bond taking $\alpha$ and $\beta$ spin components \cite{rau2014prl,rau2014trigonal}, and $\mathbf{\hat{c}}=[1,1,1]/\sqrt{3}$.
+In addition to the $J-K$ terms, two symmetric off-diagonal terms $\Gamma$ and $\Gamma^\prime$ have been generated, as well as the single-ion term $A_c$ allowed by the $C_3$ symmetry present on every site. $\Gamma$, $\Gamma^\prime$ and $A_c$ are proportional to distortion induced hoppings $\delta t$ as well as $r$, thus both distortion-induced hoppings and SOC is needed to bring rise to these terms.
+The form of the spin model $J-K-\Gamma-\Gamma^\prime-A_c$ to leading order in ${\delta t_i}$ as well as $e_{\rm g}$ contributions are listed in Table \ref{tab:allspinmodelterms} in the Appendix.
+Note that both Heisenberg and Kitaev interactions are renormalized by the distortion, but the Heisenberg interaction has a linear term in $\delta t$, while Kitaev interaction does not.